Welcome to the ultimate survival guide to traveling in Costa Rica!

 Cultural Differences

 Truthfully, Costa Rica has been highly Westernized, at least in the cities and the popular beach towns.
-Due to their immense amount of American tourists, ever growing numbers of US/Canadians relocating to the country and many big American companies opening offices in San Jose, the US has greatly influenced Costa Rican culture, especially on the youth and millennials.
+Due to their immense amount of American tourists, ever growing numbers of Americans/Canadians/South Americans/Europeans relocating to the country and many big American companies opening offices in San Jose, Costa Rica has been Westernized in many places.

 But there are still aspects of the culture that are still to the core, very traditional Costa Rican.
-There aren’t huge factors that foreigners will get in deep trouble for but there are a few things to know.
-It’s always good to know some of the culture of the country you’re visiting anyways!
+Here are some important things to know.

-- Costa Rica is a Catholic country so you will hear phrases like Gracias a Dios, si Dios permite or Dios te bendiga a lot (Thank God, if God allows, God bless you).
-It’s very normal for Costa Ricans to say this.
+- Costa Rica is a Catholic country.
+It’s common for Costa Ricans to say Gracias a Dios, si Dios permite or Dios te bendiga a lot (Thank God, if God allows, God bless you).

 - For women traveling alone or with friends, don’t be alarmed if men try to talk to you.
 Constantly.
-They have this idea that they have to talk to every foreign women they see (especially if you’re blonde).
-This happens in the touristic areas, mostly beach towns.
-Usually they aren’t trying to be creepy but it can be annoying because they are persistent.
-Just smile, tell them no thanks, not interested.
+They have this idea that they have to turn on the Latino charm and talk to every foreign women they see (especially if you’re blonde).
+This is mostly in the beach towns.

 - Costa Rican society loves babies.
-So if you’re traveling with babies, don’t be surprised if locals come up to you, pick up your baby and try to kiss them without permission.
+Don’t be surprised if locals come up to you, pick up your baby and try to kiss them without permission.
 If you don’t feel comfortable with that, just say politely No los toques por favor.

 - Costa Ricans kiss one cheek for greetings and men don’t kiss men.